 On the other hand, some waterproof treatments eventually lose their effectiveness, leaving your gear in need of another treatment to effectively repel what Mother Nature throws at you.

-If you're going to apply a spray to your tents, or other equipment, it makes sense to only go for the best waterproof spray you can get your hands on.
+If you're going to apply a waterproof spray to your tents, shoes or other equipment, it makes sense to only go for the best option you can get your hands on.
 So for that very reason, we researched the best of the best to compare them and see which one really wins above the rest.
 Check out what we came up with!

 In a Hurry?
 The test winner after 11 hrs of research